 Our Children’s Emergency Fund helps children affected by disasters whenever and wherever they are.
 When disaster strikes, Unicef works around the clock to provide life-saving supplies to families in need.

-Unicef will support every child everywhere – no matter what.
+In the face of so many crises, Unicef will continue to support every child everywhere – no matter what.
 But we need your help to do so.

 When disaster strikes, children can lose everything

-Across the world, 50 million children face conflict, natural disasters, health crises and other complex emergencies.
+Across the world, over 50 million children face natural disasters, such as cyclones, earthquakes and landslides, as well as conflict, health crises and other complex emergencies.
 These situations can leave children without their homes, schools and families.
 Their access to shelter, food, water and medicines can be seriously affected and children are left more vulnerable to abuse and exploitation.

 Unicef staff are on the ground in these emergencies providing immediate, life-saving care and supplies, as well as lasting support to help families rebuild their lives.
 Donate to our Children’s Emergency Fund and help us be there for children whenever disaster strikes.

 How your donation helps

 Your donation can help us reach children facing conflicts and health crises around the world, including children affected by coronavirus.